rosakettumaki/ice-cream-love-story/README.md

 I sourced data from the International Dairy Foods Association (IDFA) and Statista.
 Though the data came as PDFs, I converted them into CSV format using ChatGPT and manually verified them for accuracy.
 (Surprisingly, the AI got everything right.)

 ***Data Cleaning***
-Light cleaning and reorganization were done in Numbers for speed and ease of use.
+Light cleaning and reorganization were done in Numbers.
 ***Visualization***
 The flavor chart was made with Datawrapper.
 The toppings visualization was created entirely in Illustrator, with AI-generated ice cream icons based on my own prompts.